ImperialCollegeLondon/PyProBE/docs/source/user_guide/importing_data.rst

    cell = pyprobe.Cell(info = info_dictionary)

 The info dictionary can contain any number of key-value pairs.
 The only required key is 'Name', which is used to identify the cell in plots.
+PyProBE will verify that the info dictionary contains the 'Name' field.
+If it does not, it will fill this field with 'Default Name'.

 Converting data to PyProBE Format
 ---------------------------------